Ninja-Squad/ninja-squad.github.com/_posts/2016-05-31-first-kotlin-project.md

 Another thing that I appreciate is the promotion of immutability and encapsulation.
 There are two ways to declare variables: `var` and `val`.
 `val` means `final`.
 Immutability is helped by making it the default, easy thing.
 Just use `val`.
 A List is immutable.
 If you want to mutate it, you need a MutableList.
-A MutableList is a List, so you don't need to wrap it with `Collections.unmodifiableList()` when returning it from a method: the caller won't be able to add anything to the returned list, because it's not mutable.
+A MutableList is a List, so you can return a MutableList if your method has List as its returned type.
+And you don't need to wrap it with `Collections.unmodifiableList()`: the caller won't be able to add anything to the returned list, because it's not mutable.
 The beauty of that mechanism is that it doesn't work by reimplementing the whole Java collection framework.
 The actual implementations of those types are the standard collections that you already know and master.

 Finally, the signal/noise ratio is much bigger in Kotlin than in Java.
 You can write a typical dumb DTO with 5 fields in a single line of code, using a data class.
 No fields, no getters, no setters, mutability of properties depending on the use of `val` or `var`.
-That is intimidating in the beginning, because you can't help but think that so much information and details are condensed in such a small piece of code: every character matters when you read it.
+That is intimidating at first, because you can't help but think that so much information and details are condensed in such a small piece of code: every character matters when you read it.

-Another great thing that helps make your code clean, readable and immutable is the named parameters.
+Another great thing that helps making your code clean, readable and immutable is the named parameters.
 Kotlin won't force you to use them, but they are a good alternative to the builder pattern (or setters) that you typically use in Java when dealing with a large data structure.
 For example, instead of typing